Wrexham: Late Modern

 By 1851, the population of Wrexham was 6,714; within thirty years this had increased to 10,978 as the town became increasingly industrialised.

 Wrexham benefited from good underground water supplies which were essential to the brewing of beer: by the mid-19th century, there were 19 breweries in and around the town.
 Wrexham Lager brewery was established in 1882 in Central Road and became the first brewery in the United Kingdom to produce lager beer.
 A permanent military presence was established in the town with the completion of Hightown Barracks in 1877.
 The Poyser Street drill hall was completed in 1902.

-When the 1912 National Eisteddfod of Wales was held at Wrexham, T. H. Parry-Williams achieved for the first time the feat, almost unheard of since, of winning both the Chair and the Crown.
+When the 1912 National Eisteddfod of Wales was held at Wrexham, T. H. Parry-Williams achieved for the first time the feat, almost unheard of since, of winning both the chair and the Crown.
 Parry-Williams later recalled returning home to Rhyd-ddu, where he had been working as a hired hand upon the farm of a relative.
 Upon telling his employer of his double-victory, Parry-Williams was advised to, "seek grace."
 When Parry-Williams then explained that both victories had gained him £40, the relative shouted in angry disbelief, "Ac mi gwnest nhw i gyd ar dy din!!!" ("And you earned them all sitting on your arse!!!!")

-By 1913, the North East Wales coal field was producing up to 3 million tonnes a year and employed over 10,000 people, dominating the economic and cultural life of the area.
+By 1913, the North East Wales coalfield was producing up to 3 million tonnes a year and employed over 10,000 people, dominating the economic and cultural life of the area.
 One of the worst mining disasters in British history occurred at Gresford Colliery in 1934 when underground explosions and a subsequent fire cost the lives of 266 men.
 However the industry went into decline after the First World War, and of the seven large-scale collieries operating in the Wrexham area in 1946, only two functional collieries remained by 1968.
 The last pit to close in the Borough was Bersham Colliery in 1986.
 The leatherworks in Pentrefelin and Tuttle Street, the many coal mines in the area, the brickworks in Abenbury, Brymbo Steelworks and the breweries all closed in the latter half of the 20th century.
 Wrexham suffered from the same problems as much of industrialised Britain and saw little investment in the 1970s.